Raccok/Dota2AndroidApp/README.md

 A community project aiming to provide new features and content to the Dota 2 community.

-The very first state of the app was developed by completing [this](https://www.raywenderlich.com/132381/kotlin-for-android-an-introduction) tutorial and modifying the example app provided by the tutorial.
+The first states of the app were developed using [this](https://www.raywenderlich.com/132381/kotlin-for-android-an-introduction) tutorial and modifying the example app provided by the tutorial.

 ## Building and running the app on a virtual Android device